medialize/ally.js/docs/contributing/build.md

 npm run watch:amd
 ```

-Since `v#master` the AMD modules are actually UMD modules, because of how babel 6 handles default exports.
+Since `v1.4.0` the AMD modules are actually UMD modules, because of how babel 6 handles default exports.
 Since UMD can be consumed by both AMD and CommonJS system, a separate CommonJS build is not necessary anymore.
 However, changing the npm module's structure is a breaking change and has thus been deferred to the next major release.

 ---